 In a long sales funnel, communication is everything.
 When a lot of consultation with your prospects is needed to close a deal, it's easy to lose track.
 Even more so when different team members can get in touch.
 Here an email, there a data query, in between an info phone call.
 In the worst case, a person is forgotten or lost and never hears from you again.

 That's why the next automation example is a must if you use a CRM that many of your employees access: Because the communication at the beginning of your sales is often very recurring.
 Based on different statuses assigned to your customers in the CRM, different emails (or even Slack messages, SMS or similar) are sent.
-If a lead interacts with it, for example by filling out a form, then this update is also synchronised with the CRM.
+If a lead interacts with it, for example by filling out a form, then this update is also synchronized with the CRM.

 Standard emails are automatically generated and sent, your employees always see the current status in the CRM and can use this to perfectly tailor individual communication.
-This way you receive all the necessary information and your customers have a unique and personalised onboarding experience.
+This way you receive all the necessary information and your customers have a unique and personalized onboarding experience.

 Especially if you work on a project basis, you probably know how much time can go into necessary reporting.
 All the data has to be collected, maybe a data entry was forgotten somewhere and of course the whole thing not only has to look good but also serve its purpose.
 Nothing is more annoying than a painstakingly created report that no one looks at in the end.

-We solved this challenge for a client company for organisational development.
+We solved this challenge for a client company for organizational development.
 We integrated the existing project management tool in such a way that a report is automatically created every Friday and communicated simultaneously on the intranet.
 To do this, we collect the existing data from the PM, structure it, calculate defined KPIs in a Google Sheet and then output this Google Sheet in the form of graphics and tables.

 This reporting shows the management where the current projects stand and the team which projects are currently running and how well.
 The whole process takes only a few seconds.
 This automation example shows perfectly how much time can be saved every week through well thought-out integrations.